 Guidance and support

 Contact ASDAC, in confidence, if you have a condition that might impact on your ability to access the campus, curriculum, teaching, learning, assessments and any other University service.
-It’s best to contact them as soon as possible after you accept an offer.
-Their staff can guide you through the whole process.
+It’s best to contact us as soon as possible after you accept an offer - our staff can guide you through the whole process.

 Support and guidance offered by ASDAC

 - We have our own dedicated access centre, Access Portsmouth, where you can be assessed for your DSA-funded support

 - Confidential advice from disability professionals, whether you are applying from the UK, the EU or internationally

 - Advice on funding to cover disability-related support costs such as the Disabled Students’ Allowance, degree apprenticeships and other additional funding

 - Discussion and agreement on reasonable adjustments